ErezSC42/bert_pos_analysis/README.md

 ### Vanilla BERT
 #### Experiment
 in order to study the vanilla BERT language model linguistic knowledge distribution, it was used to process the train set data without any training.
-as seen earlier, the intermediate 3rd and 4th layers yieled the best representation vectors for linear POS probe classifier.
+as seen earlier, the intermediate 3rd and 4th layers yield the best representation vectors for linear POS probe classifier.

 #### Results
 Below are the unsupervised UMAP visualization results of the intermediate embedding vectors of the words in their context in the train set.